ninewise/dissertation/on-the-side/related-work.md

 <!-- TODO Carolien 42 -->

 SMAP is a software package that analyzes read mapping distributions and performs haplotype calling to create multi-allelic molecular markers.
 SMAP delineate processes a series of aligned reads.
-It groups all reads from a single locus (region of reads) with the same start and end positions in a stack, with the number of reads in the stack called the stack depth.
+It groups all reads from a single locus (region on the reference genome with mapped reads) with the same start and end positions in a stack, with the number of reads in the stack called the stack depth.
 Each of the start and end positions is called a Stack Mapping Anchor Point (SMAP).
-These stacks are gathered per sample into a stack cluster (with the number of reads called the stack cluster depth).
+The positionally overlapping stacks are gathered per sample into a StackCluster (with the number of reads called the StackCluster depth).
-Finally, the collection of all SMAP positions across a sample set is called a merged cluster.
+Finally, all StackClusters that positionally overlap across the samples of a sample set are collapsed into a MergedCluster.

-#### SMAP Haplotype
+#### SMAP Haplotype-sites

-SMAP haplotype is the haplotype calling component of the software package.
+SMAP haplotype-sites is the haplotype calling component of the software package.
 Given the SMAP and Single Nucleotide Polymorphism (SNP) positions, it calculates the haplotype for each read in all samples.
 It compares the nucleotide on each SMAP or SNP position with that same position in the reference genome.
-This position is either the same (0), different (1) or missing (.) in the read.
+This position is either the same (0), different (1), a gap (-) or missing (.) in the read.
 The resulting string of zeroes, ones and points is the haplotype.
-Finally, it reports the frequency of each haplotype on every locus in each sample.
+Finally, it counts all reads per haplotype, per locus, per sample, and reports the relative haplotype frequency on every locus in each sample.

 <!--
 - pagina 38 & 76 (Marzougui & Renders)